mikehowson/tmux-remote-pairing-scripts/README.markdown

 ## Usage

 The host user starts the session from the rails project folder using tmux-start.
-This will create tmux server session with four windows:-
+This will create tmux server session called 'pairing' with four windows:-

 1. VIM - The coding window
 1. Server - The rails server running on port 3000
 1. Bash - A general usage bash shell
 1. Spork - A spork session to autorun the specs

+The remote user can then ssh into the host machine and run tmux-attach.

+Once the pairing session has finished run tmux-stop to kill the session and the server.